-The framework approach to management of CPS allows changes and modifications to management procedures to be made in a timely and efficient manner without need to amend the FMP.
+The two framework approaches described below for the management of CPS allow changes and modifications to management measures to be made in a timely and efficient manner without need to amend the FMP.
 The FMP establishes two framework procedures through which the Council is able to recommend establishment and adjustment of management measures.
 The "point-of-concern" framework allows the Council to develop management measures in response to resource conservation and ecological issues.
 The socioeconomic framework allows the Council to develop management measures in response to social and economic issues.